Tvin405/Tailscale-Zero-Trust-Homelab/TailscaleVPN/README.md

 6. Integrating with Proxmox Networking
 - I configured Proxmox virtual networks so that containerized services (LXCs and Docker containers) were reachable through the Tailscale interface.
 - This allowed remote SSH, web UI, and API access through secure tunnels without public IP exposure.
+- This can be tested by end-to-end testing using commands like ping.

 ---

 7. Admin Console & Key Management
 - I managed all devices and users through the Tailscale Admin Console:
 - Reviewed connected devices and activity
-- Rotated authentication keys for security hygiene
+- Rotated authentication keys and made sure tailscale service was updated
 - Verified key expiration and session validity
-- Monitored traffic routes and ACL policy application
+- Monitored ACL policies
 <img width="742" height="605" alt="Screenshot 2025-10-27 094604" src="https://github.com/user-attachments/assets/454fe66c-8ba4-4045-b6bc-c081dd6577aa" />
   - When one of my keys expire I just run: "Sudo tailscale up" and then it gives me a link to reauth the device
   - To force a key reset I have to revoke the key manually in the GUI and then generate a new key and apply it